leoam/operating_systems/virus/README.md

 ## Virus 4 - Denial of Service by Recursion
 This is a recursive program that saturates the call stack, eventually causing the operating system to stall.

+## Extra - Automatic process
+Investigate how a process (virus) could be executed automatically everytime the SO turns on